lichess-org/api/example/oauth-authorization-code/README.md

 # Lichess OAuth2 API example application

+Here's how to make a "Login with Lichess" button on your web app.

 1. Create a Lichess OAuth app at https://lichess.org/account/oauth/app
   - Homepage URL: http://localhost:8087
   - Callback URL: http://localhost:8087/callback